axis-Z/urban-food-geography/README.md

 This project contains several files:

-1. A Python code sample of Google Places API scraper that was used to collect data;
+1. html/css/js files to run the project;
-2. html/css/js files to run the project;
+2. final visuals;
-3. final visuals.
+3. Upon subscribing to one of our Patreon tiers, a python script will be given to you.
+Our Patreon page: https://www.patreon.com/zaxis

 Since Google does not allow to use the data for commercial purposes, it is forbidden to use the materials given here for such a goal.
 The only purpose of providing these documents is for the sake of the open science principles and knowledge sharing.
 Any type of use of these materials